SatvirNEA/Link/README.md

 ## **How to Install**

-### Mac & Linux Users

-> Download code as zip file, or alternatively clone this repo
+> *Download code as zip file, or alternatively clone this repo*

-### Windows Users

-> *Windows users can do the same as above, or can alternatively download the file from the releases page*

 ---